fortunejs/fortune/README.md

 >Most web apps at heart are user experience and business logic around a persistent store.

-Fortune.js deals with providing an interface to a data source.
-It does so by dynamically dispatching `Adapter`, `Serializer`, and `transform` methods based on data passed to the `request` method.
+Fortune.js provides an interface to a data source.
+A request to Fortune.js dynamically dispatches `Adapter`, `Serializer`, and `transform` methods based on data passed to the `request` method.
 Networking wrappers call the `request` method, so it is not coupled with any external protocol.

 The `Adapter` abstraction allows for multiple persistence back-ends, such as common server-side databases like MongoDB and Postgres, and IndexedDB in the web browser.